KINDERGARTEN AT GARDEN HOUSE SCHOOL

 Garden House School Kindergarten provides an inspiring nursery education for boys and girls.
-The Kindergarten was established more than half a century ago and fosters a strong foundation to your child’s time at Garden House.
-The Kindergarten occupies an historic building in Sedding Street, attached to the Holy Trinity Church, literally a stone’s throw from Sloane Square.
-The building is lofty, light and airy, with its own outdoor space for nurturing plants and vegetables.
-We also have the use of a playground of a neighbouring School.
+The Kindergarten was established more than half a century ago and provides a strong foundation to your child’s time at Garden House.

 Nursery education is recognised as having value.
 Initial focus on Literacy and Numeracy is balanced with an approach aimed to encourage the joy of learning and to open avenues to the possible adventures to which an enquiring mind might be drawn.

-- On Thursdays, the morning Kindergarten attends Lower School Assembly at the Main School.
+On Thursdays the Kindergarten attends weekly Assembly in the Main School

-Kindergarten benefits from its separate location providing a safe, inspiring environment in which to commence School and learning.
+Kindergarten benefits from its separate location providing a safe, inspiring environment in which to start school.
 Each child is able to grow in confidence and independence at a pace which suits them.

 Children are not expected to wear School uniform but require a red smock to cover their home clothes.
-They also need leather soled ballet shoes (black for boys and pink for girls available from the Chelsea Ballet School).
-A navy blue baseball cap (with GHS badge on the front) is optional for Kindergarten children.
-Smock from Billings & Edmonds, Baseball Caps from PlayerLayer, and second hand uniforms run by Mrs Moore based at 11 Chelsea Park Gardens, SW3 6AF.
+They also need leather-soled ballet shoes (black for boys and pink for girls available from the Chelsea Ballet School).
+The smock can be purchased from Billings & Edmonds.
+Second hand uniform is run by Mrs Moore based at 11 Chelsea Park Gardens, SW3 6AF.
 To make an appointment please call 020 7352 7594.